Partners In Recovery

 Indicators of severity may be that the person:

-For more information or enquiries about Partners in Recovery please call Brisbane South PHN Mental Health Services team 1300 467 265 bsphn.org.au
+For more information about Partners in Recovery please call Brisbane South PHN Mental Health Services team 1300 467 265 or fax 07 3864 7599.

 National Disability Insurance Scheme (NDIS)

 The National Disability Insurance Scheme (NDIS) is the new way of providing psychosocial disability support so that people can enjoy an ordinary life.
-The NDIS recognises that everyone’s needs are goals are different.
+The NDIS recognises that everyone’s needs and goals are different.

 Find out more about getting NDIS ready, visit NDIS Miway.